-- providing independent assurance that the risk management processes and controls established by management are adequate, effective and sustainable to manage key business risks, including reviewing any lessons learned analysis if a significant event has occurred; - assessing whether all significant risks are identified by management and the Risk function and reported to the Board and the Executive; - challenging the Executive to improve governance, risk management and control activities, including challenging the definition and monitoring of risk appetite performed by the Risk function; - challenging the effectiveness and efficiency of processes and controls that support strategic and operational decision making and assessing the appropriateness and reliability of management information presented to the Board and the Executive; - providing a Group-wide view of specific risk and control themes emerging from Group Audit work, including considering current and emerging factors and how business processes support a customer focus and compliance with conduct requirements; - in conjunction with the Risk function, offering an assessment of management's risk behaviours and attitudes; - when considered appropriate or on request providing independent assurance over key corporate events, such as new products and services, outsourcing, acquisitions or divestments; - when considered appropriate providing independent, objective assurance and opinion-based activities designed to add value and to improve the risk and control performance of the organisation; and - being available to the Board, as required, to provide an independent investigations service, for example in those circumstances where it would be inappropriate for the Risk function to undertake an investigation.
+- providing independent assurance that the risk management processes and controls established by management are adequate, effective and sustainable to manage key business risks, including reviewing any lessons learned analysis if a significant event has occurred; - assessing whether all significant risks are identified by management and the Risk function and reported to the Board and the Executive; - challenging the Executive to improve governance, risk management and control activities, including challenging the definition and monitoring of risk appetite performed by the Risk function; - challenging the effectiveness and efficiency of processes and controls that support strategic and operational decision making and assessing the appropriateness and reliability of management information presented to the Board and the Executive: - providing a Group-wide view of specific risk and control themes emerging from Group Audit work, including considering current and emerging factors and how business processes support a customer focus and compliance with conduct requirements; - in conjunction with the Risk function, offering an assessment of management's risk behaviours and attitudes; - when considered appropriate or on request providing independent assurance over key corporate events, such as new products and services, outsourcing, acquisitions or divestments; - when considered appropriate providing independent, objective assurance and opinion-based activities designed to add value and to improve the risk and control performance of the organisation; and - being available to the Board, as required, to provide an independent investigations service, for example in those circumstances where it would be inappropriate for the Risk function to undertake an investigation.

 Group Audit presents a quarterly report to the Audit Committee summarising the results and analysis of audit activity in the preceding quarter.
-On an annual basis, Group Audit presents a report which provides (i) an independent opinion on the Group's self-assessment of the Group-wide control environment; (ii) an analysis of key themes and trends identified from audit work performed in the period; (iii) an assessment of the Enterprise Risk Management Framework; and (iv) an assessment of management's risk culture and behaviours.
+On an annual basis, Group Audit presents a report which provides an independent assessment of the overall effectiveness of the governance, and risk and control framework of the Group, and its conclusions on whether the Group's risk appetite framework is being adhered to, together with an analysis of themes and trends emerging from Group Audit work and their impact on the Group's risk profile.
 Group Audit are not part of the system of risk control or compliance.
 Group Audit do not: